What is the French word for firefighter?

 Prepare for the EPFD Trainee Test with a comprehensive quiz.
 Practice with multiple choice questions, each with hints and explanations.
 Get set to ace your exam!

 The French word for firefighter is "pompier."
-This term is widely used in France and refers specifically to a person who is trained to fight fires and respond to emergencies.
-The word itself has become synonymous with the profession, making it instantly recognizable when discussing fire service in French-speaking contexts.
+This term is widely used in France and other French-speaking regions to refer to individuals who are trained to respond to fires and other emergencies.
+The word derives from the term "pompe," which means pump, referring to the pumps used in firefighting.

 Subscribe